bcgov/flatfile-tools/README.md

 Scripts for wrangling arbitrarily large tables AKA "flat files"; python 2 and 3, C/C++ and R syntax are leveraged.
 Python3 now supported for building
 * conversion from fixed-width format to csv
 * parsing, slicing and some statistics manipulations included
+    * column mode operations and summarization for discrete variables
 * robustness to extremely large file sizes (tested with csv files 100's of GB in size)

 # requirements